a-ridley/hedera-create-account-and-token-helper/README.md

-# Hedera Create Accounts and Tokens Helper
+# Hedera Create Accounts with Tokens Helper
-This project creates four Hedera Testnet accounts with a balance of 10 HBAR.
-It creates a Fungible Token with an initial supply of 100 and mints five NFTs.
+This project creates four Hedera Testnet accounts with a balance of 10 HBAR where two of the accounts are owners of Fungible tokens, and 4 NFTs.

 ### Description of Accounts Created
 Accounts created: